bitprj/people/feedback/spring/2nd-round-feedback-collection.md

 **Writing Team**
 * So far, the directions of the tasks being assigned weren't really clear, so there is a lot of confusion during the process of completing the tasks.
 They suggest that having all the directions and goals either written on a list or discussed during a meeting would be really helpful for everyone in the team.

+**Backend Engineering meeting**
+* some new members are not responding to Bryan, talk to Shreya about what he should do right now
+* new member did not get the chance to go to the last welcome webinar, should he attend the one hosting this Monday, tomorrow?

 ## Action Plan:
 *Actions on how to solve these issues, deadlines*